jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 max_totalhours <- 10*365.25*24
 {% endhighlight %}

 Crazy!
-There is one player (age 18!) who has apparently a total of 1,000,000 played hours.
+There is one player (age 18!) who has apparently a total of 1,000,000 played hours...

 Let's do the math, shall we?
 So 1,000,000 hours, that would be 41,666 days and about 114 years.
 Though I appreciate the effort, for the sake of our further analysis we should filter out unreasonable total hours in general.

+*Note*: There's a chance we interpreted the dataset wrong, since there is now real description afaik.
+For now we just go with it.

 We remove all players with TotalHours > 8.766 &times; 10<sup>4</sup> (10 years).